What does a CNC Operator do?

 CNC Operator education and training requirements

-A CNC Operator candidate needs a high school diploma or GED, but some may have college certifications in machinery operations.
+A CNC Operator candidate often needs a high school diploma or GED, but some may have college certifications in machinery operations.
 Some provinces require individuals to have specific certifications.
 For example, in Ontario, candidates must have the Roll Grinder or Tool and Cutter Grinder certification from the Ontario College of Trades.
 Ensure promising candidates meet the provincial or territorial requirements before hiring, and look for those with additional technical training.

 CNC Operator salary expectations